laher/goxc/README.md

 e.g.1 /my/outputdir/0.1.1/linux_arm/myapp_0.1.1_linux_arm.tar.gz
 e.g.2 /my/outputdir/0.1.1/windows_386/myapp_0.1.1_windows_386.zip

-If you specified the version number -pv=123 then the filename would be myapp_0.1.1_linux_arm_123.tar.gz.
+e.g.3 /my/outputdir/0.1.1/linux_386/myapp_0.1.1_linux_386.deb

+The version number is specified with -pv=0.1.1 .

 By default, the output directory is ($GOBIN)/(appname)-xc, and the version is 'unknown', but you can specify these.

 e.g.

-      goxc -pv=0.1.1 -d=/home/me/myapp/ghpages/downloads/
+      goxc -pv=0.1.1 -d=/home/me/myuser-github-pages/myapp/downloads/

+**NOTE: it's not a good idea to use project-level github-pages - your repo will become huge.
+User-level gh-pages are an option.**

 If non-archived, artifacts generated into a directory structure as follows: